biemond/biemond-orawls-vagrant-12.1.3/README.md

-#biemond-orawls-vagrant-12.1.3
+## biemond-orawls-vagrant-12.1.3

 The reference implementation of https://github.com/biemond/biemond-orawls optimized for linux, Solaris and the use of Hiera

-##Also support many native puppet WebLogic types like
-- wls_machine
-- wls_server
-- wls_cluster
-- and many others

-##Details
+Should work for VMware and Virtualbox

+### Details
-- CentOS 6.5 vagrant box
+- CentOS 6.6 Vagrant box
-- Puppet 3.6.2
+- Puppet 3.7.3
-- Vagrant >= 1.41
+- Vagrant >= 1.6.5
-- Oracle Virtualbox >= 4.3.6
+- Oracle Virtualbox >= 4.3.20
+- VMware fusion >= 6

 creates a 12.1.3 WebLogic cluster ( admin, node1, node2 )